 4. Has everyone agreed to the specific data that must be tracked within the Chain of Identity (COI) and Chain of Custody (COC)?

-The COC and COI for each product is required by the FDA and EMA in order to guarantee process compliance and ensure patient safety.
+The COC and COI for each product are required by the FDA and EMA in order to guarantee process compliance and ensure patient safety.
 In order to do this, these records must be set up to capture a multitude of different data types relating to Patient Identification, Donation Information, Product Identification, and Transport Tracking Information.
 At each step in the process, the data captured must be detailed and format-consistent.
 Here are some high-level examples of the key identifiers that need to be associated to assure a complete view of the Chain of Identity:

-As the therapy moves from a research lab to human trial, it is critical that all of this required data be identified upfront.
-You'll also need to define your processes for how to collect and manage the data within a single record, and develop the ability for regulatory oversight to have access to this information at any point in time.
+As the therapy moves from a research lab to a human trial, it is critical that all of this required data be identified upfront.
+You’ll also need to define your processes for how to collect and manage the data within a single record and develop the ability for regulatory oversight to have access to this information at any point in time.

 (Note: we will be publishing more blog posts related to COC and COI in the coming weeks, so check back in if this topic is of particular interest.)